mrtngamper/IEGUI/Documentation/README.md

 The two views and their affiliated controllers have been merged.
 The main application has also been adapted.
 - Commit: WelcomeView updated__ <br>
 A pagination and a button were added and implemented.
+- __Commit: Main-View layout__ <br>
+The layout of the main-view was changed
+- __Commit: Main-View controller included__ <br>
+A controller for the main-view was included
+- __Commit: Main-View added list view__ <br>
+A list- view for the main view was added
+- __Commit: Context changed, language exception__ <br>
+getText method added in Context Text-not-found-Exception has been added, to report a failure if some text is not existing Language setting was included, so that we can set the language in a file and take the needed text from it Some text for the interface was set in the MainViewController

 #### 18-05-22
 - __Commit: Fix WelcomeView__ <br>
 Fixed bug which resulted in a NullPointerException
+- __Commit: errors fixed, caused by max__ <br>
+Everything was set on the new Language setting feature

 #### 19-05-22
 - __Commit: MainView upload picture feature__ <br>
 A button to choose a picture to process with an additional drag and drop option and picture display was implemented.
+- __Commit: javaDoc__ <br>
+Added some documentation

 #### 20-05-22
 - __Commit: Create and setup python environment__ <br>
 Code to set-up an environment for SwinIR was added to ImageEnhanceMethod.java as well as SwinIR.java
 - __Commit: Fix: Drag and Drop__ <br>
 Changed the feature that it behaved exactly like the button.
+- __Commit: mistakes from Michael solved__ <br>
+Controll if the setting of the Tutorial is set on true or false FileChooser was added

 #### 24-05-22
 - __Commits by mrtngmaper up to Low-light enhancement, SwinIR, Auto-white-balance working__ <br>